 “Ultimately when we came back from SXSW, we all started losing interest, the team was all wondering where this was eventually going, and I was wondering if I even wanted to run a startup, have investors, have the responsibility of employees and answering to a board of investors.”

 Similarly, the post-mortem for e-commerce startup DoneByNone, cites a lack of focus and its effect on the customer experienced as reasons for the company’s demise:

 “Here’s the long story: we’re a small start-up, and as you can imagine, life has been quite tough for small e-commerce retailers – and we went to hell and hopefully are on our way back from there.
 While we were focusing on other things that needed solving, we took our eyes off you and your issues.”

 If you release your product too early, users may write it off as not good enough and getting them back may be difficult if their first impression of you is negative.
 And if you release your product too late, you may have missed your window of opportunity in the market.

 “In [Calxeda’s] case, we moved faster than our customers could move.
 We moved with tech that wasn’t really ready for them – ie, with 32-bit when they wanted 64-bit.
 We moved when the operating-system environment was still being fleshed out – [Ubuntu Linux maker] Canonical is all right, but where is Red Hat?
 We were too early.”

 Ignoring users is a tried and true way to fail.
 Tunnel vision and not gathering user feedback are fatal flaws for most startups.

 For instance, eCrowds, a web content management system company, said,

-“We spent way too much time building it for ourselves and not getting feedback from prospects — it’s easy to get tunnel vision.
+“We spent way too much time building [our product] for ourselves and not getting feedback from prospects — it’s easy to get tunnel vision.
 I’d recommend not going more than two or three months from the initial start to getting in the hands of prospects that are truly objective.”